 Centipedes

-We like things big in Australia.
+Size matters in Australia.
 Australia’s giant centipedes can grow to more than 15 cm (six inches) and are common throughout Australia.
-You are most likely to find one in the garden or under leaves and rocks and logs while hiking, particularly in the evening (they are nocturnal).
+You are most likely to find one in the garden, or under leaves and rocks and logs while hiking, particularly in the evening (they are nocturnal).
 A sting from its venomous claws (the first ‘legs’ after the head) could lead to days of intense pain and can even be fatal for young children.

 Jack jumper ants

 These small, black and orange ants have extremely good eyesight and can jump – thus the name.
 They live in the bush and in areas where the soil is freshly tilled or disturbed, such as a new housing development.
-It is one of the most dangerous ants in the world and actually one of the most dangerous Australians.
-Approximately one person dies in Australia from jack jumper stings every four years – that is more than die from bites from our more poisonous spiders!
+It is one of the most dangerous ants in the world and one of the most dangerous Australians.
+Approximately one person dies in Australia from jack jumper stings every four years – more than the number of people who die from bites from our more poisonous spiders!

 Bees and wasps